Ezzat07/Ezzat07/README.md

 ## About Me
 💡 I'm always excited to learn new technologies, take on meaningful challenges, and collaborate with inspiring people.
 I specialize in system analysis, architecture planning, and developing modern web applications using my favorite tools: Laravel, Vue.js, Tailwind CSS, and MySQL. ⚡

+## Language preferences and interests
+💻 Passionate about web development with PHP & JavaScript, and skilled in C++ and Java for data structures and algorithms.
+Big fan of Java for all things OOP!

 ## 📈 GitHub Stats
 ![Ezzat's GitHub Stats](https://github-readme-stats.vercel.app/api?username=EzzatKhaqan&show_icons=true&theme=radical)